What Causes Foundation Cracks in Houston Homes?

-Also, a prolonged drought may cause the soil around your foundation to lose all the moisture.
-When that happens, the ground will shrink significantly and pull away from your foundation.
+Also, prolonged drought may cause the soil around your foundation to lose all the moisture.
+The ground will shrink significantly and pull away from your foundation.
 Gaps may start to develop along your foundation, allowing it to shift and move.
-All this movement will create wider and deeper gaps, which may cause your foundation to shift even more and settle unevenly.
+All this movement will create wider and deeper holes, which may cause your foundation to shift even more and settle unevenly.
 As a result, cracks will appear in your foundation.

 - Normal Settling – After a Houston home is built, its foundation will continue to settle over the next few years.
 As the home settles, hairline cracks may develop in the foundation, walls, near windows and doorways, as well as in areas where the walls/ceilings intersect.
 While normal settling usually happens uniformly, there are times when the foundation sinks unevenly, leading to differential settlement and severe cracking.

 - Frost Heave – In Houston, heaving typically occurs during the wet season, when the clay soil underneath the foundation expands due to excess rainwater.
 However, the February 2021 Arctic outbreak that had affected the Greater Houston area proved that our home foundations could also get damaged by frost heave.
 Frost heave develops when the temperature drops below 32°F and the water trapped in the soil starts to freeze, causing the soil to expand upwards.
 Because the ground on which the foundation is built moves, the foundation moves as well, often shifting and settling unevenly afterward.
 This may cause cracks to develop in different areas of your home.